ib4717/DemoMVC/README.md

 ## Layout for each controller
 Creating a view template
--> Create a razor page inside the 'view; folder which is mapped with controller, name it as "_ViewStart" For example, Home view template
+-> Create a razor page inside the 'view' folder which is mapped with controller, name it as "_ViewStart" For example, Home view template
 ```
 Application Folder